Ereldev/node-module-seed/README.md

 # node-module-seed
-Module system for Node JS applications
+Simple Module system for Node JS applications

+Just download this seed project and start implementing modules (see module/SampleModule)